wisespira/ESO-National-Demand-Model/README.md

 <a name="Feature-engineering"></a>
 <h2 align="center">Feature engineering</h2>

-A python function was used to map each day in the data set as a weekday, given the value 1, or a weekend with the value 0.<br>
+A weekday/weekend (1/0) feature was added to the model data set<br>

 <a name="Initial-Analysis"></a>
 <h2 align="center">Initial Analysis</h2>